mkloubert/vs-rest-api/README.md

 You can define custom endpoints that are executed via script.

-Define one ore more regular expressions in your [settings](#settings-) and the scripts that should be executed, if a patter matches:
+Define one ore more [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) in your [settings](#settings-) and the scripts that should be executed, if a pattern matches:

 ```json
 {